Rsantct/DRC/README.md

     Two windows are available: wL works on the lower freq band, wH on highs.

-    These windows by default are centered at 5 octaves (630Hz) with symmetric span shapes of 5 oct, so minimized at 20 Hz and 20 Khz ends.
+    These windows by default are centered at midband 1000 Hz with symmetric span shapes of 5 oct, so minimized at 20 Hz and 20 Khz ends.

     If the measured level extends over most of the range 20 Hz ~ 20 KHz